 Getting around in Pittsburgh is relatively easy thanks to a well-developed public transport system consisting of buses, light rail and inclines.
 Downtown is a compact area, and parts of Pittsburgh are very pedestrian- and cycle-friendly.
-Anyone living in the city centre is unlikely to need a car, though families and those living in the suburbs might find that driving makes their lives easier.
+If you live in the city centre, you’re unlikely to need a car, although families and other suburbanites might find that driving makes life easier.

 Public transport in Pittsburgh